How intelligent are you, really?

 Intrapersonal intelligence is characterized by self-awareness wherein you truly understand yourself – your feelings wants and needs.

-– are fully aware of what you want and you take action to plan and directing your life, without others telling you what to do
+- fully aware of what you want and you take action to plan and direct your life, without others telling you what to do

-– are shy, introverted and have the constant need for self-reflection
+- shy, introverted and have the constant need for self-reflection

-– are good at analyzing your strengths and weaknesses
+- good at analyzing your strengths and weaknesses

 These people are those who are good theorists, scientists, writers, spiritual leaders, psychologists, guidance counselors, and even philosophers.